 && point_in_interval(p, reports[k].interval)

-There exists a point p in the returned interval AND an index k such that sensor k is honest (not Byzantine) AND its reported interval contains p.
-This is the BFT-meaningful strengthening: the signature trust boundary is now load-bearing in the proof, not just threaded through the contract.
-The returned interval is provably backed by at least one honest sensor’s report.
+There exists a point p in the returned interval and an index k such that source k is honest and its reported interval contains p.
+The signature trust boundary is now load-bearing in the proof, not just threaded through the contract.

 What compounded across exercises